apache/spark/docs/apache-airflow-providers-opsgenie/operators/opsgenie_alert.rst

 OpsgenieAlertOperator
 ==========================

-Use the :class:`~airflow.providers.opsgenie.operators.opsgenie_alert.OpsgenieAlertOperator` to send an alert to opsgenie.
+Use the :class:`~airflow.providers.opsgenie.operators.opsgenie.OpsgenieAlertOperator` to send an alert to opsgenie.

 Using the Operator